Petrifilm™ Plate Manager

 Observations

-- Display actionable next steps to reduce reduce reliance on tech support.
+- Display actionable next steps to reduce reliance on tech support.

 100% of participants experienced workflow interruptions when errors occurred.